Skip to main content

 The following grants are available to make existing homes more energy efficient;

-The Energy Efficiency Scheme 2022 provides simple but effective energy efficiency measures free to eligible households.
+The Energy Efficiency Scheme provides simple but effective energy efficiency measures free to eligible households.

 The Green Living Grant Scheme provides up to £6,000 in financial assistance offered in the form of a Manx Home Energy Audits (MHEA) alongside a Green Living Grant, which provides 50% matched grant support towards approved works assisting Island residents with the reduction of carbon emissions and household energy bills.

-No they will not be allowed to be installed in new building as hydrogen is not currently available for home heating on the Island and appears unlikely to be in the near future.
+No they will not be allowed to be installed in a new building as hydrogen is not currently available for home heating on the Island and appears unlikely to be in the foreseeable future.
 As hydrogen ready boilers can burn natural gas, they are prohibited by the ban.
 If hydrogen for home heating becomes available in the future, an exception could be reconsidered.

 Biofuels are not currently available for home heating on the Island.
 As biofuel ready boilers can burn fossil fuel oil, they are prohibited by the ban.
 If biofuels for home heating becomes available in the future, an exception could be reconsidered.